 In addition to core classroom teachers, the EB Model provides elective or specialist teachers to support core teachers.
 Generally, non-core or elective teachers, also called specialist teachers, offer courses in subjects such as music, band, art, physical education, health, career-technical education, etc. A combination of core and elective teachers has two purposes.
-The first is to allow schools to offer a full, liberal arts curriculum program with adequate courses outside the core.
+The first is to allow schools to offer a full, liberal arts curriculum program with adequate courses outside the core, all of which are needed to cover the education basket.
 The second is to provide time during the school day for all - core and elective - teachers to collaborate on instructional plans, participate in professional development activities and otherwise plan for class instruction.
 The following table displays the allocation of elective or specialist teachers to elementary, middle and high schools through the EB and Legislative models.

-2015 Evidence-Based Recommendation Legislative Model (Current Law) 2020 Evidence-Based Recommendation Estimated FTE Staff Difference Elementary Schools (Current Law) Recommendation Difference 20% of core elementary school teachers.
+2015 Evidence- Based Recommendation Legislative Model (Current Law) 2020 Evidence-Based Recommendation Estimated FTE Staff Difference Elementary Schools Elementary Schools 20% of core elementary school teachers.
 20% of core elementary school teachers.
-20% of core elementary school teachers. -55 FTE Middle Schools 20% of core middle school teachers.
+20% of core elementary school teachers. -55 FTE -\$3.8 million (75%) \$0.8 million (85%) Middle Schools 20% of core middle school teachers.
 33% of core middle school teachers.
-20% of core middle school teachers. -151 FTE High Schools 33 1/3% of core high school teachers.
+20% of core middle school teachers. -151 FTE -\$12.4 million (75%) -\$11.0 million (85%) High Schools 33 1/3% of core high school teachers.
 33% of core high school teachers.
-33 1/3% of core high school teachers. -49 FTE physical education, in order to allow schools to meet Wyoming's common core of knowledge areas (W.S.
-21-9-101(b)(i)) of: fine and performing arts, physical education, health and safety, humanities, career/vocational education, and computer science.
-Teachers also need some time during the regular school day to work collaboratively and engage in job-embedded professional development.
+33 1/3% of core high school teachers. -49 FTE -\$3.6 million (75%) -\$0.5 million (85%)

-^{}The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2015 recalibration process.
+The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2015 recalibration process.